ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 malicious entries added to such a log will generally be equally visible to both the key's owner and the owner's contacts, in which case a user can detect that they are being impersonated by viewing the public keys attached to their account.
-However, if the service operator attempts to conceal some entries of the log from some users but not others, this creates a "forked view" which is permanent and easily detectable with out-of-band communication.
+If the service operator attempts to conceal some entries of the log from some users but not others, this creates a "forked view" which is permanent and easily detectable with out-of-band communication.